 “How much water each day?
 This is usually well regulated by various physiological mechanisms, but for the average adult, somewhere around 6 to 8 glasses per 24 hours and this can be in the form of coffee, tea, milk, soft drinks, beer, etc. Fruits and vegetables are also good sources of water.”

 For some reason, society honed in on the 8 glasses a day portion of what he said, and totally disregarded the last part that explains that the fluid intake can be in the form of other liquids and food.
-Hydration does not have to be water, it can come from coffee or yogurt or an apple.
+Hydration does not have to be water, it can come from coffee or yogurt or an piece of Bok choy.

-Since that time, dozens of scientists have done extensive studies and they’ve found absolutely no scientific evidence for the idea that most people need to drink at least 8 glasses of water a day.
+Since that time, dozens of scientists have done extensive studies and they’ve found absolutely no scientific evidence that we need to drink 8 glasses of water a day.
 There is an argument, of course, that water is a much better source of liquid than coffee, soda, or juice and there is always a case to be made regarding calories, sugar, and caffeine.
 But in terms of needed fluids, the average person’s body does not really care about the form that liquid takes.

 Of course, this conclusion is limited to healthy adults in a normal climate who are living a sedentary life.
-It should be stressed that larger intakes of fluids are advisable for those with certain circumstances, such as kidney stones, strenuous physical activity, those people on long airplane flights or those who endure hot weather.
+It should be stressed that larger intakes of fluids are recommended in certain situations, such as kidney stones, strenuous physical activity, those people on long airplane flights or those who endure hot weather.
 Excluding these items (etc.) previously listed, most people are currently drinking enough and possibly even more than enough.

-Many new Ketonians get themselves in trouble by drinking so much water that they flush out their electrolytes.
-They take great care to eat the right foods and use the proper supplements, only to pee those same electrolytes out by drinking too much.
-The sodium (electrolytes) in our body helps to balance fluids between the inside and outside of our cells.
+This is not only a case of drinking too much water based on a myth, many new Ketonians get themselves in trouble by drinking so much water that they flush out their electrolytes.
+They take great care to eat foods rich in minerals and vitamins and even use the proper supplements, only to pee those same electrolytes out by drinking too much.
+The sodium (electrolytes) in particular, helps our body to balance fluids between the inside and outside of our cells.
 When sodium levels drop due to excess water consumption, fluids shift from the outside of the cells to the inside, causing your cells to flood and swell.
 When this happens to brain cells in particular, it can produce dangerous and potentially life-threatening effects.